 - Schedule a meeting

-Once you have defined your intent, it becomes easier to chart your follow-up emails.
+Once you have defined the intent of your first message, it becomes easier to chart your follow up.
 This way, you can integrate your CTA in a way that your recipients can easily recognize.
 This involves responding to the information requested, scheduling meetings, or only catching up.

 Step 2: Set the context